bronson/gird/README.md

 which one is corrupt.

 A story...
 In the 1990s I moved my mp3 collection (painstakingly ripped from precions CDs) onto XFS.
 In a few months I started to notice the occasional minor glitch during playback.
-Figured it was scheduler or buffer issues, some harmless transient so typical for the time.
+Figured it was scheduler or buffer issues, some harmless transient so typical for operating systems then.
-It turns out XFS had randomly inserted strings of null bytes into some of my files and, because I had gotten rid of my non-xfs backup (I had 3 20GB drives and was maxed out) and I didn't feel like going through the whole ripping process again, the glitches are now permament.
+It turns out XFS had randomly inserted strings of null bytes into some of my files.
+The collection was on three expensive and maxed out 20GB drives so I didn't have a backup.
+I didn't feel like ripping everything again so now the glitches permament.

-Gird would have warned me that my files were being slowly corrupted and maybe I could have caught the issue before it was widespread.
+Gird would have warned me that my files were actually being corrupted and I could have corrected the problem early on and re-ripped just the corrupted albums.

 _Doesn't ZFS already have checksumming?_

 Yes, if you can use it.
-But second opinions are always useful.
+But second opinions are welcome.
 Gird is a narrow set of suspenders in your belt-and-suspenders setup.

 _Isn't this basically what Git does?_

-I suppose.
-DAGs are awesome.
-Git also copies the full contents of all the files.
+I suppose, and DAGs are awesome.
+But git also copies the full contents of the files.
 Gird is meant for environments where files are gigantic and backups are offsite.

 ## Licese